Sports journalist Grant Wahl dies in Qatar, U.S. Soccer confirms

 LUSAIL, Qatar (NEXSTAR) — American sports journalist Grant Wahl died while covering the World Cup in Lusail, Qatar early Saturday morning.

-While Wahl said he tested negatively for for COVID-19, he was told he likely had bronchitis and was prescribed antibiotics and cough syrup.
+While Wahl said he tested negative for COVID-19, he was told he likely had bronchitis and was prescribed antibiotics and cough syrup.
 Wahl ended the statement explaining he felt “a bit better… but still: No bueno.”

 Wahl’s death was confirmed by U.S. Soccer on Friday night.
 In a statement, the organization said, in part: